Blog

 5. testRigor

-testRigor's AI makes a specific architectural bet: that the right way to identify UI elements for testing is the same way a human tester identifies them, by what they look like and what they mean, not by where they sit in the DOM.
+testRigor makes a specific architectural bet: the right way to identify UI elements for testing is the same way a human tester identifies them, by what they look like and what they mean, not by where they sit in the DOM.
 Its Vision AI and NLP engine operationalise that bet, producing tests that survive complete framework migrations and major redesigns because the AI never relied on the underlying structure in the first place.

-Key strengths:
+Key Strengths

 • AI natural language understanding has limits with complex branching logic and deeply data-dependent test scenarios